uzeful/VA_Project/README.md

 ## Introduction

 [afeat_extractor](https://github.com/uzeful/VA_Project/tree/master/afeat_extractor) and [vfeat_extractor](https://github.com/uzeful/VA_Project/tree/master/vfeat_extractor) are respectively used to extract the visual and auditory features of the video.
 Specifically, in our project, we extract the 128d auditory feature and 1024d visual feature every second, and we totally extract 120 seconds of features.
-Therefore, every video corresponds to 120×128 auditory feature and 120×1024 visual feature, which are respectively saved as the numpy compressed format (\*.npy).
+Therefore, every video corresponds to 120×128 auditory feature and 120×1024 visual feature, which are respectively saved as the numpy compressed file (\*.npy).

 * The audio feature is extracted by a Vgg-like CNN model (implemented in tensorflow).